-On the other hand, for the people living in the southern hemisphere, this Equinox marks the arrival of the official first day of the spring.
+On the other hand, for the people living in the southern hemisphere, this Equinox marks the arrival of the official first day of spring.
 In other words, the meaning of the Equinox changes depending on the fact that at which side of the earth you live.

 Regardless of the fact whether you are living in London (northern hemisphere) or Canberra (southern hemisphere), the length of the day and night are almost exactly equal on the eve of the Equinox.
 CONFUSED???
-Don’t worry, we will talk about it in the later section.
+Don’t worry, we will talk about it in a later section.

 Moving ahead, in this article, we will talk about some of the exclusive facts like why there is a mismatch between the north and south equinoxes.
 Or, is the first day of fall in the northern hemisphere actually the official first day of fall or not?
 Therefore, in order to know that in detail, I would suggest you stick with me till the end.
 Let’s dive right in!!!

 What is Equinox?

 There are two ways to define the meaning of equinox.
 These are astronomical and meteorological definitions of Equinox.
 Right now, I am going to explain it on the basis of astronomy.
 That doesn’t mean I won’t be explaining the meteorological definition of equinoxes.
 We will talk about it in a later section.

 So, moving ahead, according to astronomy, this is a naturally occurring event during which the center of the sun appears to cross over the celestial equatorial line of the earth.
 In layman, one can say that an equinox occurs when the sun switches sides from one hemisphere of the earth to the other.

 Not to mention, there are two types of equinoxes.
 Fall equinox, also known as the autumnal equinox marks the first day of autumn.
 And, the Spring Equinox, also known as Vernal equinox marks the first day of spring.

 Highly Recommended: Equinox vs Solstice – What’s the Difference?